 Help equip your students with the skills, tools and confidence they need to become effective leaders in the future.
 Take your students on a journey of leadership development with four audio resources by Dr Toby Newstead and a range of individual and group activities to support their learning.

 Use the resource booklet and audio resources to compliment classroom learning.
-Finish your sessions by inviting Dr Toby Newstead to host a virtual Q&A session in your classroom.

 Does Leadership Matter?
 (MP3 1.6MB) 4 minutes